-These technical capabilities of defense aircraft not only contributed significantly to the development and manufacture of civil aircraft as the ripple effect, but also have widely spread to other industries, and formed the basis of Japan's industrial technology.
+(3) "Contribution to the joint development organization for the next fighter jet," which provides operating funds to promote Japan-UK-Italy joint development.
+These technical capabilities of defense aircraft not only contributed significantly to the development and manufacture of civil aircraft, combined with the strengthening of the supply chain, as the ripple effect, but also have widely spread to other industries, and formed the basis of Japan's industrial technology.